mortazavilab/swan_vis/README.md

 ![](.gitbook/assets/swan_logo.png)

 Swan is a Python library designed for the analysis and visualization of transcriptomes, especially with long-read transcriptomes in mind.
 Users can merge transcriptomes from different datasets and explore transcript models distict splicing and expression patterns across datasets.
+Please see our [manuscript repository](https://github.com/fairliereese/swan_paper).

 ## What can Swan do?